pet first aid and urgent care

 All about dental care

-A corgi snuggling in its owner's lap while they work on a laptop
+A corgi resting in its owner's lap

 Treating dog ear infections without a vet